margglee/michiganWeatherApp/README.md

 Rainy: Changes the size of the rain icon

-Snowy: Moves the snow icon and can be reset when button is activated
+Snowy: Moves the snow icon using the gyroscope and can be reset when button is activated

 Stormy: Vibrates three times at different intervals when button is activated